Altav1sta/Lines/README.md

 ![Image alt](https://github.com/Altav1sta/Lines/raw/master/WindowsFormsApplication1/images/Screenshot.PNG)

 The goal is to remove balls by forming lines (horizontal or vertical) of five balls of the same color.
-If the player does form such lines of five balls of the same colour, the balls in those lines disappear, and he gains 10 points.
+If the player forms such lines of five balls of the same color, the balls in those lines disappear, and he gains 10 points.
 If not, 3 new balls are added, and the game continues until the board is full.